 - Final Solution: The Jovians believe that they are the only intelligent form of life.
 Once they realize that they have been communicating with non-Jovian life (that is, humans), they are offended and announce that they are the natural masters of the universe and the vermin will be eliminated.

-- First Contact Math: Birnam describes how first contact with Jovians involved a lot of back-and-forth on math, such as adding, square roots, and factorials.
+- First-Contact Math: Birnam describes how first contact with Jovians involved a lot of back-and-forth on math, such as adding, square roots, and factorials.
 This went on for over five years, as human scientists on Ganymede communicated by radio clicks to the surface of Jupiter.

 - Foil: This story contrasts scientists and technicians.
 Prosser, a scientist, pays attention to current theory.
 He remarks several times that scientists are careful and follow/test theories before trying to put them into action, while technicians try to do things without understanding them.
-A technician trying to create force fields would blow themselves up due to being less careful and never realize that it was "impossible".
+A technician trying to create force fields would blow himself up due to being less careful and never realize that it was "impossible".
 Hal Tuttle, designer of the Translucent, is exactly the sort of technician that Prosser despises.
 After losing an arm and an eye when space buckled under the pressure, he kept trying to make force fields work, finally succeeding.

 - High-Class Glass: Nicholas Orloff went to Oxford University and maintains upper-class attitudes, such as a monocle affectation, to show off how much more highly educated he is compared to the average person.